Dr. Michael Haller on Clinical Research and Future Treatments for T1D

 My style is just to be as transparent as I possibly can about what’s involved in being in the particular trial, what the risks and benefits are and what I think the likelihood of a particular therapy being beneficial to the patient might be.
 I always find it very interesting that I can present the same trial to two or three different families and get three or four times that many responses from them about, whether it’s a good idea or not for them.

 The Prevention Trial with Teplizumab was run through TrialNet and enrolled folks who had a very high risk for progressing and needing insulin, but who still had no insulin need when they were enrolled.
 They received either med or placebo, and then we had to follow them.

 The challenge with prevention trials is you don’t get a firm endpoint.
 Once you’ve enrolled everybody, you have to wait until enough patients either develop diabetes or don’t, to have statistical power to say that the therapeutic either worked or did not.
 That’s why it took almost nine years to get the final result from that trial.
-Fortunately, in this case, what we saw was the patients who received Teplizumab, experienced about a 2-3 year on average delay in progression to Type 1 diabetes.
+Fortunately, in this case, what we saw was the patients who received Teplizumab, experienced about a two-to-three year on average delay in progression to type 1 diabetes.

 The next step is to determine where we can go with the drugs.
 The company is working to see if they can get it fast-tracked and approved and possibly on the market as soon as the summer.
-It’ll really be paradigm shifting for the field because then you can start talking about having an FDA-approved immunotherapeutic for treating Type 1.
-You could argue this is the first meaningfully different therapy for Type 1 diabetes since the discovery of insulin.
+It’ll really be paradigm shifting for the field because then you can start talking about having an FDA-approved immunotherapeutic for treating type 1.
+You could argue this is the first meaningfully different therapy for type 1 diabetes since the discovery of insulin.
 Everything else is just management really.

 To learn more about clinical research into Teplizumab underway, CLICK HERE.